liuzy0708/MCC5-THU-Gearbox-Benchmark-Datasets/README.md

 ## Experimental Setup

-The dataset originates from a meticulously designed experimental setup comprising:
+The experimental setup for this dataset comprises the following components:

-- A robust 2.2 kW three-phase asynchronous motor
-- Precision torque sensor for measuring input shaft torque
-- Two-stage parallel gearbox
+- **2.2 kW Three-Phase Asynchronous Motor:** The motor serves as the primary power source in the experimental setup.

+- **Torque Sensor:** A precision torque sensor (model S2001) is employed to measure the torque applied to the gearbox input shaft with a synthetic accuracy of ±0.5%F.S.

+- **Two-Stage Parallel Gearbox:** The gearbox system used in the setup is of the two-stage parallel type.

-- Magnetic powder brake serving as a torque generator
+- **Magnetic Powder Brake:** Acting as a torque generator, the magnetic powder brake applies a torque load to the gearbox.

-- Advanced measurement and control system
+- **Measurement and Control System:** An advanced measurement and control system is utilized to monitor and regulate the experimental parameters.

-## Experimental Design, Materials and Methods
-The experimental setup for the dataset is shown in Figure 4, which consists of a 2.2 kW three-phase asynchronous motor, a torque sensor, a two-stage parallel gearbox, a magnetic powder brake acting as a torque generator, and a measurement and control system.
-This dataset aims to simulate and document various fault conditions of the 36-tooth gear on the intermediate shaft and its adjacent support bearings under different operating modes.
-The magnetic powder brake is used to apply a torque load to the gearbox.
-The actual torque endured by the gearbox input shaft can be measured by a torque sensor (model S2001, synthetic accuracy: ±0.5%F.S).
-The speed sensor is used to measure the key phase signal of the motor output shaft, and the motor output shaft speed can be calculated from the key phase signal.
-The test rig, as depicted in Figure 4, is equipped with two three-axis vibration acceleration sensors (model TES001V, sensitivity: 100 mv/g) that were used to measure motor and gearbox intermediate shaft triaxial vibrations along the x-, y-, and z-axes at a sampling frequency of 12.8 kHz.
-The datasets were collected and processed under 12 working conditions.
-In order to reduce the experimental error and measurement error caused by temperature, the temperature difference in the laboratory is controlled within the range of 2℃.
+This dataset aims to simulate and meticulously document various fault conditions associated with the 36-tooth gear on the intermediate shaft and its adjacent support bearings under diverse operating modes.
+The magnetic powder brake is pivotal in applying torque loads to the gearbox, enabling the simulation of real-world operational conditions.

+The actual torque endured by the gearbox input shaft is precisely measured by the torque sensor, ensuring accurate data collection.
+Additionally, a speed sensor is employed to measure the key phase signal of the motor output shaft, enabling the calculation of motor output shaft speed from the key phase signal.

+The test rig is equipped with two three-axis vibration acceleration sensors (model TES001V) capable of measuring motor and gearbox intermediate shaft triaxial vibrations along the x-, y-, and z-axes at a sampling frequency of 12.8 kHz.

+Datasets were collected and meticulously processed under 12 distinct working conditions.
+To minimize experimental and measurement errors induced by temperature variations, laboratory temperature differences were rigorously controlled within a range of 2$^o$C.

 ## Citation